 - Flexibility This programme is designed to meet the needs of professionals and is delivered via blended learning.
 Diploma and Certificate options are also available.

-- Credit transfer Students who have completed other master's-level awards, e.g. PGCE, within the last 10 years are eligible to credit transfer.
+- Credit transfer Students who have completed other master's-level awards, e.g. PGCE, within the last 10 years are eligible to credit transfer (max.
+60 credit points).
 The credit transfer application must be submitted at the same time as the online programme application as retrospective applications are not accepted.

 “The MSc in ASD is aimed at professionals working in education, health, and social care with a specific focus on autism spectrum and special needs.
-The course is suitable for staff who work with children and adolescents as well as adults on the autism spectrum.
-This course is unique in Northern Ireland and Ireland and is easily accessible for students from further afield (no need to leave your job or relocate to Belfast!).”
+The course is suitable for anyone who works with children, adolescents, and/or adults on the autism spectrum.
+This course is unique in Northern Ireland and Ireland and is easily accessible for students from further afield.
+This is a blended learning course, taught in class and online.
+While much of the course is taught online, some on-campus attendance is required, thus allowing for a flexible learning experience and student mobility.”

 Professor Karola Dillenburger, Programme Director